Introduction to the Intergroup

 To be on the Council, members must have at least one year of service as an ISR.
 To become a Chairperson requires at least one year of service as a Council member.

-The Service Council normally meets on the 4th Thursday of every month from 7:00pm – 8:30pm on Zoom unless otherwise noted , In December the Council will select a specific date.
+The Service Council normally meets on the 4th Thursday of even numbered months from 7:00pm – 8:30pm on Zoom unless otherwise noted , In December the Council will select a specific date.

 For meeting dates and times: click here

-All Service Council Meetings are open to any member of Al-Anon wishing to attend, however seating is limited.
+All Service Council Meetings are open to any member of Al-Anon wishing to attend, however seating may be limited.

 Meeting info will be emailed to each Council member prior to the meeting.